 You can capture data with a GPS device and use a third-party tool or GPS manufacturer utility to convert the data to a file in GPS Exchange Format (.gpx).
 Once you have a GPX file, you can add it to the map viewer to visualize the data.
 The following types of data are supported in the map viewer:

 - Waypoints—These are points that the GPS user recorded manually, often specifying a name, to mark locations on the map.

 - Tracks—These are points the GPS device recorded automatically at a periodic interval.
 Tracks are rendered as linear features.

 - Routes—These are points the GPS device used to navigate to a specified location.
 Routes are rendered as linear features.

-- If no symbol is specified or if the symbol isn't part of a symbol set included in Map Viewer, a default waypoint symbol is used.
+If no symbol is specified or if the symbol isn't part of a symbol set included in the map viewer, a default waypoint symbol is used.

-- You can add GPX files to Map Viewer, but you cannot add them as items through the My Content tab of the content page.
+Note that you can add GPX files to the map viewer, but you cannot add them as items in My Content.